Join some of Middlebury’s expert and engaging faculty members for interactive talks—from home.

 Moderated by Caitlin Knowles Myers, John G. McCullough Professor of Economics, Sarah Stroup, associate professor of political science, and Bert Johnson, professor of political science, this series stimulates thought-provoking online conversations for the benefit of the Middlebury community far and wide.
-Faculty at Home is supported by numerous staff members—some of whom are still working from home.
+Faculty at Home is supported by numerous offices at Middlebury including the Office of the Provost, Advancement, Media Services, and Communications.

 Generally, we open up the webinar 5 – 10 minutes ahead of the start time.
 This offers attendees the chance to let everyone know (via Zoom chat) that they are present and where they are joining from.
 Zoom settings only allow attendees to see the chat activity from the time they log in, so if you’d like to say hello, consider logging in early.

 Recordings are posted about two weeks after the live event.